alashtal/Balls_and_a_Maze/README.md

 ### Features Left to Implement

-- #### Gallery for showcasing projects:
+- #### More Interactive To-Do:

-  - This will be a section of different hero images of my projects with a hyperlink linked to them.
-It will include some animation or JavaScript as well.
+  - I'll apply more JS functions that a user can Interact with for an example a dailog to set timer for tasks.

 - #### Hosting the project in a domain:

   - I will find a hosting platform, optain a domain as well to make the project official and most importantly to have a bigger playground to play with and add more functionality.

-- #### Live Chat Plugin:

-  - I will use [drift](https://www.drift.com) API, for recruiter to chat with me when I'm available, if not all messages will be forwared to me.

-- #### Functionalty contact form:
+- #### Adding more functionality for the balls:

-  - The contact form will be linked to an email after optaining a domain of course.
+  - I will add functions to make the balls more fun to play with like on click create more balls.

+- #### Notfications of tasks + changing the API:
+  - Notfications of tasks about to end, plus I'll use the Google Task api and I think I can add more features.

 ### Existing Features

-- #### Responsive on all device sizes and Interactive elements

-  - Hovering on buttons or navs item, its responded by changing the color making it clear that this item can be clicked.
-  - Typography/imagery should resize for appealing look on the devices.
-  - The navigation bar collapses to a burger icon when using smaller screens.

-- #### Clickable logo which takes you home at any time + navigation bar for quick navigation within the website.
+- #### Clickable logo which takes you home at any time + navigation buttons.

-  - When Clicking the navigation bar on About Me, it adds the home button in the nav bar while before it doesn't exist.
+  - When Clicking on the logo, it takes you back home.

+- #### Fun jumping balls.

+  - The very fun jumping balls that can mesmerize users to think of a task.

-- #### Details about the developer skilss.
+- #### Modals pop when clicking on the button.

-  - The well-organized and descriptive information allows the user to find the necessary details about the skils of the developer in the about me page.

-- #### Say Hello =).

-  - The page should allow the user to contact the website’s company or Sign-up/Subscribe to the newsletter by having them fill out their details

-- #### Clickable text (Coffee is On me).

-  - When Clicking the text it will take the user to contact me page.
+  - When clicking on the main two buttons a modal with description pop down and have some descriptive images of where the link will take you.

-- #### Social media accounts buttons.
+- #### Light show within the balls.

-  - The social media icons in the footer should allow the user to visit the developer's account for further information or communication.
+  - There's a linear color changing background, makes the balls more fun.

+- #### Tasks-to-do app where you filter the tasks you did already.
+  - If you are done with the tasks you can make it disappear by and only check the tasks that are left.

 ## Technologies Used